Cloud Security on the CIO's mind

 These core 5 issues is what have been the cloud security pain points that most decision makers cite to me.
 I have only lightly touched upon them for the sake of keeping this article short.

 Most other issues that remain are unrelated to cloud security, but more inclined towards performance, compatibility, and skill sets required to manage it.
 That will be covered in one of my next articles on the subject.

 Do you see any cloud security issues that are still unanswered?
 I would love to hear them, and see how we can alleviate them.

 InterPole was established in 1996, and has been engaged in web hosting, email and management of IT infrastructure.
 InterPole pioneered with Virtual Private Servers in 2004 and Cloud Hosting in 2008.
-Over the years, InterPole has worked with over 6200 mid sized businesses and startups, and have assisted them in their journey towards adoption of modern technologies through the Internet.
-InterPole has also partnered with Amazon AWS and Microsoft Azure as a Consulting Partner.
+Over the years, InterPole has worked with over 6200 mid-sized businesses and startups, and have assisted them in their journey towards the adoption of modern technologies through the Internet. is a Standard Consulting Partner of Amazon AWS and Microsoft Azure.
 With this partnership, provides Managed AWS service and maintains a team of engineers who are trained and certified for the specific cloud platforms.
-This benefits companies in defining their cloud strategy and making a well planned journey, reliably and cost effectively.
+This benefits companies in defining their cloud strategy and making a well-plannedjourney, reliably and cost-effectively.